Skip to main content

 UMLS Learning Resources

 Additional information regarding the UMLS is available on the UMLS homepage.
-New users are encouraged to take the UMLS Basics Tutorial and to explore the UMLS Quick Start Guide, and other training materials.
+New users are encouraged to take the UMLS Basics Tutorial and to explore other training materials.

 UMLS Terminology Services (UTS)